ManifoldScholar/manifold/client/router-migration-guides/admin_routes_migration_plan.md

 - **Dashboard**: Use `path: "dashboard"` for the Dashboard component and add an `index` route with `<Navigate to="dashboard" replace />` to preserve existing URL structure (`/backend/dashboard`).
 - **Redirects**: Where `RedirectToFirstMatch` was used (e.g. `ProjectsWrapper`), prefer adding an `index` route with `<Navigate to="first-child" replace />` directly in the route config.

+**useRedirectToFirstMatch Hook - When to Remove:**

+The `useRedirectToFirstMatch` hook is often redundant when migrating to v6 route structure.
+Remove it if:

+1. **Route structure already handles redirect**: If you've added an index route with `<Navigate to="..." replace />`, the redirect happens before the component renders
+2. **Single authorization level**: If all child routes are protected by the same `Authorize` HOC on the parent wrapper
+3. **Single candidate route**: If there's only one active candidate route (others are commented out or not yet implemented)

+**Example - ProjectsWrapper:**

+- Route structure has: `{ index: true, element: <Navigate to="all" replace /> }`
+- All routes protected by: `<Authorize ability="update" entity={["project"]}>`
+- Only one active candidate: `backendProjectsAll` (collections route commented out)
+- **Result**: Hook removed - route structure handles redirect, Authorize handles authorization

+**Keep the hook if:**

+- Multiple child routes with different authorization requirements
+- Need dynamic redirect based on user permissions across multiple routes
+- Authorization logic is more complex than parent-level `Authorize` HOC

 **Tasks**: